HomeGlossary › Lactones

 The gamma series (5-membered ring) tends to be fruitier and more specifically peach/coconut.
 The delta series (6-membered ring) tends to be creamier, fattier, and more generically milky.
 Ring size and chain length together determine the specific olfactory character.

 Lactones occur naturally in many foods (peaches, coconut, butter, cream) and their use in perfumery creates instant associations with warmth, intimacy, and skin.
-They are the molecular foundation of the entire lactonic-feminine trend in modern perfumery.
+They are the molecular foundation of the entire lactonic-feminine trend in contemporary use.

 Did You Know?